xinz3/thinkpad-t495-ram-upgrade/README.md

 ## Installation
 Standard ThinkPad SODIMM swap: disable the battery in BIOS, remove the base cover, and install the module in the free slot next to the soldered memory.
 Follow the Lenovo HMM for the full procedure.

+### Safety notes

+- Disable the internal battery in BIOS before opening the laptop.
+- Disconnect AC power.
+- Use a plastic spudger/opening tool where possible; avoid metal tools around the board.
+- Keep track of screws and clips.
+- Insert the SODIMM at an angle, then press it down until both side clips lock.
+- If anything feels forced, stop and re-check the Lenovo HMM.

 ⬆️ [Back to top](#top)